If you’ve read this piece here, you already know that personalizing your Confluence intranet can improve employee engagement and productivity.

 A personalized homepage can also help you activate your values and culture.

 If you prize a culture of recognition, for example, you can add blog feeds and announcement banners, which can highlight anything from individual accomplishments to team- and company-wide milestones.
-To boost transparency, blog feeds can be a particularly effective way to share out to staff by highlighting candid CEO updates on company performance, offering behind-the-scenes previews of new products, or posting Q&As with leadership.
+To boost transparency, news (blog post) feeds can be a particularly effective way to share out to staff by highlighting candid CEO updates on company performance, offering behind-the-scenes previews of new products, or posting Q&As with leadership.

 2. The navigation experience